rafaelmartins/blohg/docs/new-blog.rst

 Creating a new blog
 ===================

-This section will guide you through all the steps required to get a blohg-based blog up and running.
+This section will guide you through the steps required to get a blohg-based blog up and running.

 Make sure that you read all the content available here in order to know how